pktuser/Becoming-a-PKT-miner/set PKT to mine on boot.md

 triggers: At Startup, Delay task for 1 minute (this will give time for any background prcesses to get loaded)

-action: start a program, Program/script: navigate to `mineOnePowerUp.cmd` file and select that file, click OK.
+action: start a program, Program/script: navigate to `mineOnePowerOn.cmd` file and select that file, click OK.

 - Change any other settings you want but this is the important stuff